 I have tried many different types of chili peppers.
 All of them have incredible tastes that are memorable.
-If you are looking for a sweet variety of chili to make pickles or a very spicy one to add to your sauce, you need to read this article.
+Whether you are looking for a sweet variety of chili to make pickles or a very spicy one to add to your sauce, you need to read this article.

 Chili Peppers – An Extreme Culinary Experience